22MH1A42G1/React/Final_Doc.md

 ---

 ## Props
-Props are used to transfer data from one component's state to another.
+Props are used to pass data from a parent component to a child component.

 In React, props (short for "properties") are used to pass information from one component to another.
 The main purpose of props is to allow a parent component to send data to its child components.